neurodivergence/neurodivergence/README.md

 my comms are open :) feel free to dm @crippledinwheelchair in disc for prices. its never above 15 dollar

-im very hesitant on interacting with people and would rather stick to circle of closed friends i have if im inactive for some time, its mental health issue
+im very hesitant on interacting with people and would rather stick to circle of closed friends i have.
+UNLESS. you interact and i really like your vibe (usually happens if youre also an artist who is patient and considerate) then id eventually be clingy to you LMFAO

+if im inactive for some time, its mental health issue

 -16 dni unless i consider you as a family mutually, im open to talk